Sisters in Lucky Plaza accident were 'extremely generous' to friends, family, says brother

 READ: Friends and family pay respects to mother-of-two who died in Lucky Plaza car crash

 This generosity also extended to their friends and relatives.
-When asked, the sisters would lend a hand, even when they don’t have much to give, Mr Nucos said.
+When asked, the sisters would lend a hand, even when they didn't have much to give, Mr Nucos said.

 They would ask him to cook food so that friends coming back to Singapore from their hometown can bring it with them.